digital-asset/daml/docs/source/daml/reference/choices.rst

 .. _daml-ref-choice-observers:

-A secondary difference is that starting with ``choice`` allows choice observers to be attached to the choice.
-They will see all consequences of the action, along with other stakeholders.
+A secondary difference is that starting with ``choice`` allows *choice observers* to be attached to the choice using the ``observer`` keyword.
+The choice observers are a list of parties that, in addition to the stakeholders, will see all consequences of the action.

-Choice observers are in "Early Access".
-They are only available if you target LF 1.dev by ``--target 1.dev`` or similar.
+Choice observers are an "Early Access" feature.
+They are only available if you target DAML-LF 1.dev by ``--target=1.dev``.

 .. literalinclude:: ../code-snippets-dev/Structure.daml
    :language: daml